Back to blog

 Small Apps or MVPs

-The first version had 5 screens: login, map, order list, order detail, and profile.
-I spent 2 weeks setting up Clean Architecture layers before writing a single feature.
-I should have spent those 2 weeks shipping.
+Clean Architecture will slow down an MVP.
+At ShipDauRoi, my startup, the first version had 5 screens (login, map, order list, order detail, profile) and I spent 2 weeks setting up layers before writing a feature.
+Those 2 weeks should have gone into shipping.

 CRUD Apps